Power from the people! This is how Sweden is governed.

 Sweden is one of the largest contributors to the United Nations.
 Altogether, the country allocates 1 per cent of its gross national income (GNI) to development aid.

 As a consequence of a new global security situation, Sweden now plays a more active role in European security cooperation.
+During 2017–2018, Sweden was a member of the UN Security Council.
 In 2021 Sweden chaired the Organization for Security and Co-operation in Europe (OSCE).
-During 2017–2018, Sweden was a member of the UN Security Council.
+And in May 2022 Sweden handed in an application to join NATO.

 History of Swedish elections